salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/50-new-version-deployed.png" alt="Cluster Details" width="700px">

-If you now go back to the application and submit two proposals you can reject one and approve one, you should now see both instances completed:
+If you now go back to the application and submit two proposals - reject one and approve one - you should now see both instances completed:

 <img src="workshop-imgs/51-version-2-completed.png" alt="Cluster Details" width="700px">